-Promo codes are alphanumeric strings offered by online stores to encourage purchases on their website and are usually associated with an overall promotional marketing strategy.
+Promo codes are alphanumeric strings offered by online stores to incentivize purchases on their website and are usually part of an overall promotional marketing strategy.
 The discount associated with a promotion code can be applied to individual products or to an entire order.
-The advantages of offering coupons include introducing new customers to your store or website, introducing new product lines and help sell excess or unwanted inventory to make room for newer products.
-Coupons can be used to strategically encourage customers to purchase a new, more cost-effective product to help increase their profit margin.
+The advantages of offering coupons include introducing new customers to your store or website, introducing new product lines, and helping to sell excess or unwanted inventory to make room for newer products.
+Coupons can also be used strategically to encourage customers to purchase a new, more cost-effective product in order to increase their profit margin.

-In addition, coupons can build loyalty to existing customers by using the discount as a reward to ensure that they continue shopping in your store.
+In addition, coupons can build loyalty with existing customers by using the discount as a reward to ensure that they continue shopping in your store.
 In marketing, a coupon is a ticket or document that can be exchanged for a financial discount or a refund when purchasing a product.
 You can use a coupon code strategy to gain market share in a highly competitive industry quickly.
 It is reducing its margins to keep buyers away from its competitors and retain them for the long term.
 Brookes suggests that sellers can use promo codes as part of their cart abandonment strategy by sending coupon codes to customers who leave items in their virtual shopping carts to entice them to complete their purchase.

 Promo codes can also be used to reward loyal customers or to encourage new customers to make a purchase.
 The latter usually involves compensation where the customer obtains a code in exchange for their email address.
 Coupons are typically issued by manufacturers of consumer packaged goods or retailers, to be used in retail stores as part of sales promotions.
 Physical coupons can be introduced to your store, while digital coupons can be offered through marketing messages on a business website and social media promotions.
 In addition, an expiration date can be set to create a sense of urgency, encouraging new or existing customers to buy your product using the coupon.

 Most coupons have an expiration date, although U. S. military commissioners abroad honor manufacturers' coupons for up to six months after the expiration date.
 For example, Square, one of the most popular web platforms for shopping online, has a simple interface for managing coupon codes.
 Depending on where you distribute your coupon codes, they can also generate traffic from untapped sources that you might never have thought of.

 They can also be a successful retention tactic, as 91% of coupon redeemers say they will buy from a retailer again if offered a coupon.
 Paper coupons are often delivered by mail or through coupon catalogs, and many retailers deliver coupons with every purchase to encourage repeat business.
 Another good way to distribute coupons is on social media websites, such as Meta (META), formerly Facebook.
 Depending on the jurisdiction, coupons may or may not reduce the sales tax that the consumer must pay.
 However, it's important to develop a strategy when presenting coupons to your customers, as they can generate a lower profit per sale, despite generating new revenue.
 At first glance, coupon codes seem like a no-brainer, especially if you're trying to increase market share or drive an increase in revenue.

 The above applies when the retailer is the source of the coupon, since the product is offered at the post-coupon price.
-When considering advertising and promotion costs, as well as operational costs, such as shipping and handling, from a purely financial point of view, coupon codes don't make much sense.
-Coupons can be used to investigate the price sensitivity of different groups of buyers (sending coupons with different dollar values to different groups).
+When considering advertising and promotion costs, as well as operational costs such as shipping and handling, from a purely financial point of view, coupon codes don't make much sense.
+Coupons can also be used to investigate the price sensitivity of different groups of buyers (sending coupons with different dollar values to different groups).
 Ultimately, coupons are an effective way for businesses to attract new customers and retain existing ones while increasing profits.